Horse Psychology 101

 Horses will typically "haze the newcomer" by chasing a new horse.
 Through this chasing (one horse moving another's feet), the pecking order is figured out, and once it has been set, the newcomer becomes an accepted part of the herd and peace returns to the band.
 When a new horse is introduced into my own horse pasture, the lowest ranking horse will try out the newcomer first.
 If the newcomer can chase off the lowest-ranking horse, the second-lowest then takes him on - and so on, until the horse's correct spot in the pecking order is determined, and then things are peaceful again.

 "Clacking" is a horse behavior exhibited when a weak horse - in this case a colt - wants to avoid being hazed, by showing that he is already submissive to the others' leadership.

 Everything about the Horse Mind is designed to live in a society with others.

 Just as Solitary Confinement is one of the worst punishments for humans, a horse forced to live alone is a sad creature indeed.

 When separated from other horses, a horse will look to any sentient being for comfort and companionship.
 We can use this to our advantage when gentling a wild horse - if we are more available than any other animal, the horse will be more willing to turn to us for friendship than if there are other horses available.
 "Solitary confinement" should never last long, however.

-If gentling takes more than a few days, or if you must "quarantine" your new horse for two weeks after getting it (a good idea!), allow it to at least have visual contact with other horses (as in - horses in a field down the lane, within easy view).
+If gentling takes more than a few days, or if you must "quarantine" your new horse for two weeks after getting it (a good idea from a herd health viewpoint!), allow it to at least have visual contact with other horses (as in - horses in a field down the lane, within easy view).